-Underwear

-- Regular underwear.
-Synthetics are easier to wash and dry. - □ Thermal underwear (lightweight), top and bottoms, of a polyester-type fabric.

-Socks

-- Casual socks (synthetic for easy washing and drying) that are suitable for walking (not hiking) shoes. - □ Mid-weight hiking socks (synthetic or wool/synthetic). - □ Synthetic or silk sock liners-optional.
-Some people wear sock liners to help prevent blisters, and some wear the same pair of hiking socks for three days in a row and achieve the same result.
+underwear ☐ Regular underwear.
+Synthetics are easier to wash and dry. ☐ Thermal underwear (lightweight), top and bottoms, of a polyester-type fabric.
+Socks ☐ Casual socks (synthetic for easy washing and drying) that are suitable for walking (not hiking) shoes. ☐ Mid-weight hiking socks (synthetic or wool/synthetic). ☐ Synthetic or silk sock liners-optional.
+Some people wear sock liners to help prevent blisters and some wear the same pair of hiking socks for three days in a row and achieve the same result.
+Shirts ☐ Long-sleeved, synthetic or wool shirt. ☐ Short-sleeved synthetic T-shirts (in case we have some hot, sunny days on trek).
+Pants ☐ Full-length synthetic hiking pants. ☐ Casual pants or skirts for non-hiking activities. ☐ Sweatpants or similar for at night in the lodges.
+Outerwear ☐ Medium-weight jacket of synthetic fabric, such as fleece or a lightweight down sweater. ☐ Rain/wind shell (must fit over bulky clothing). ☐ Waterproof poncho for warmer days in the rain - optional. ☐ Rain/wind pants, preferably with full-length side zipper (must fit over your other pants). ☐ Gloves or mittens (wool or fleece).

-Shírts

-- □ Long-sleeved, synthetic or wool shirt. - □ Short-sleeved synthetic T-shirts (in case we have some hot, sunny days on trek).

-Pants

-- □ Full-length synthetic hiking pants. - Casual pants or skirts for non-hiking activities. - Sweatpants or similar for at night in the lodges.

-Outerwear

-□ Medium-weight jacket of synthetic fabric, such as fleece or a lightweight down sweater.

-□ Rain/wind shell (must fit over bulky clothing).

-- □Waterproof poncho for warmer days in the rain optional. - □ Rain/wind pants, preferably with full-length side zipper (must fit over your other pants). - Gloves or mittens (wool or fleece).

-□ Waterproof daypack cover.

-Head Gear

-- □ Sun hat with wide brim, preferably with a chin strap to keep it from blowing off, or baseball cap. - \Box Fleece or wool hat. - □ Waterproof hat, if your jacket doesn't have a hood. - □ Bandanna.
-A generally useful item-it will keep your neck from getting sunburned and can double as a hand towel in the field.
+☐ Waterproof daypack cover.
+Head Gear Sun hat with wide brim, preferably with a chin strap to keep it from blowing off, or base cap. ☐ Fleece or wool hat. ☐ Waterproof hat, if your jacket doesn't have a hood. ☐ Bandanna.
+A generally useful item-it will keep your neck from getting sunburned and couble as a hand towel in the field.
+Footwear Please break new boots in well before the trip.
+Medium-weight, sturdy hiking boots with padded ankle, good arch support, and lug sole traction.
+Your hiking boots should be waterproofed, well broken in, and suitable for prolonged walking on rocks.
+Comfortable walking shoes to wear while in towns and flip flops or similar for the lodge □ Water bottles, 1 or 1.5 quart capacity.

-Footwear

-Please break new boots in well before the trip.

-- Medium-weight, sturdy hiking boots with padded ankle, good arch support, and lug sole for traction.
-Your hiking boots should be waterproofed, well broken in, and suitable for prolonged walking on rocks. - Comfortable walking shoes to wear while in towns and flip flops or similar for the lodges.

-Other Items

-- □ Water bottles, 1 or 1.5 quart capacity.
 Make sure they are leak-proof.
-Bring 2 and mark them with your name or initials as several people may have the same bottle. - Hiking sticks-optional, but highly recommended.
-These are essential to relieve the impact on your knees during long downhills; they are also useful on uphills.
+Bring 2 and mark the with your name or initials as several people may have the same bottle. □ Hiking sticks-optional, but highly recommended.
+These are essential to relieve the imponyour knees during long downhills; they are also useful on uphills.
 Practice with them before the trip.
-Note-At Machu Picchu, regulations prohibit the use of metal tipped hiking poles at the site of the ruins unless the tips are protected with rubber caps (these tips can be purchased at REI or similar.
-You do not need these tips during our 6 day trek. - □ Toiletry kit-toothbrush, etc. (All of the Eco lodges and hotels provide shampoo, conditioner, soap, and body lotion.). - D Purell hand sanitizer for quick hand washing and hygiene (a must!). - □ Personal medical kit, including Diamox, antibiotics, and blister protection. - Ace bandage or brace if you're prone to sore knees or ankles. - □ Sunglasses (100% UVA/UVB protected). - □ Spare pair of prescription glasses, prescription sunglasses, or contact lenses. - □ Sunscreen lotion and lipstick of SPF 25 or higher. - □ Insect repellent for the lower altitudes. - □ Small padlocks or combination locks for your duffels. - □ Heavyweight plastic garbage bag(s) to help keep the contents of your daypack and duffel bag dry during hikes. - Backpack cover in case of rain. - Swimsuit for the Jacuzzis. - □ Flashlight or small headlamp for the lodges.
+Note-At Machu Picchu, regulations prohibit the use of metal tipp hiking poles at the site of the ruins unless the tips are protected with rubber caps (these tips can be purchased at REI or similar.
+You do not need these tips during 6 day trek. □ Toiletry kit-toothbrush, etc. (All of the Eco lodges and hotels provide shampoo, conditioner, soap, and body lotion.). □ Purell hand sanitizer for quick hand washing and hygiene (a must!). □ Personal medical kit, including Diamox, antibiotics, and blister protection. □ Ace bandage or brace if you're prone to sore knees or ankles. □ Sunglasses (100% UVA/UVB protected). □ Spare pair of prescription glasses, prescription sunglasses, or contact lenses. □ Sunscreen lotion and lipstick of SPF 25 or higher. □ Insect repellent for the lower altitudes. □ Small padlocks or combination locks for your duffels. □ Heavyweight plastic garbage bag(s) to help keep the contents of your daypack and duffed dry during hikes. □ Backpack cover in case of rain. □ Swimsuit for the Jacuzzis. □ Flashlight or small headlamp for the lodges. oed y our